You must have a valid lawful basis in order to process personal data.

 If you are processing criminal conviction data or data about offences you need to identify both a lawful basis for general processing and an additional condition for processing this type of data.

 ☐ We have reviewed the purposes of our processing activities, and selected the most appropriate lawful basis (or bases) for each activity.

-☐ We have checked that the processing is necessary for the relevant purpose, and are satisfied that there is no other reasonable way to achieve that purpose.
+☐ We have checked that the processing is necessary for the relevant purpose, and are satisfied that there is no other reasonable and less-intrusive way to achieve that purpose.

 ☐ We have documented our decision on which lawful basis applies to help us demonstrate compliance.

 ☐ We have included information about both the purposes of the processing and the lawful basis for the processing in our privacy notice.

 ☐ Where we process special category data, we have also identified a condition for processing special category data, and have documented this.

 ☐ Where we process criminal offence data, we have also identified a condition for processing this data, and have documented this.

 The lawful bases for processing are set out in Article 6 of the GDPR.
 At least one of these must apply whenever you process personal data:

 (a) Consent: the individual has given clear consent for you to process their personal data for a specific purpose.